-- 18. Right-click the computer and select Set Transfer Type.
-Enter the transfer type (ASCII or BINARY) and click OK. - 19.
+- 17. Right-click the computer and select Set Transfer Type.
+Enter the transfer type (ASCII or BINARY) and click OK. - 18.
+Expand the node of the added site and locate the necessary COBOL files.
+To change the high-level qualifier, right-click the computer and select Change Root Directory.
+Enter a high-level qualifier enclosed in quotes, and click OK. - 19.
 Select the file or files and click Finish.
-The selected file or files are displayed in the Metadata Import wizard, as shown in the following figure:
+The selected file or files are displayed in the Metadata Import wizard as shown in the following figure:

-20. Click Next.
+- 20. Click Next. - 21.
 The Apply Filters screen is displayed as shown in the following figure: